Translation management

 • Select the option that you prefer.

-How to translate a web page of your own
+How to translate an entire website of your own

 Up to here, we've dealt with manual methods of translating a page online.
 However, if you’re the owner of a website, you probably want to take some form of proactive action to ensure that your content is accessible to as many people as possible, regardless of language barriers.